Hi, I’m Nicki

 Now, after many years of navigating this new country, I can successfully advocate for my son with confidence and assurance, thanks to the wealth of learning and understanding I have gathered in this sometimes lonely, but wonderful place.

-Seven years ago, I started working with children in primary school, focusing on their transition into school, easing their anxieties, and helping those with literacy and numeracy needs.
+Nine years ago, I started working with children in primary school, focusing on their transition into school, easing their anxieties, supporting them in the classroom and helping those with literacy and numeracy needs.
 I received my Certificate III in Education Support whilst working in education, further enhancing my experience of helping both neurodivergent and neurotypical children.

 As an educator and a parent, I am filled with a passion to help other parents who have recently landed in this strange new land to navigate the road ahead.
 I want to nurture and support these families to make the early days easier, to help reduce stress and anxiety, and to equip and empower parents to advocate for their children with confidence and assurance.